xta0/xta0.me/_posts/2010-05-01-Computer-Graphics-1.md

 	- GLSL + Programmable Shaders in HW0,1,2
 	- Should be very portable, but need to setup your envrionment, compliation framework

-- Recommended Textbook
-	- < Real-Time Rendering>
-	- < Computer Graphics: Principles and Practice>, 2nd Edition (3rd would be released around mid 2013) 	- < Computer Graphics, C Version>, 2nd Edition (not 3rd or 4th)
-	- < Fundamentals of Computer Graphics>, 3rd Edition
-	- < Computer Graphics using OpenGL>, 2nd or 3rd Edition*
-	- < Interactive Computer Graphics: A Top-Down Approach with Shader-Based OpenGL>, 6th Edition
-	- < 3D Computer Graphics: A Mathematical Introduction with OpenGL>

 ## Overview and History of Computer Graphics